UcllSoftwareEngineering2324/learning-materials-students/project/sprint-0/technical-tasks/3-front-end/2-starting-a-cicd-pipeline/2-setup-azure-resource.md

         * This plan should already exist
     * Pricing plan -> Free F1 (Shared infrastructure)
         * This should be preselected since this is taken from the already existing plan
+    * Take note of [these constraints](../../../../../reference/azure/app-service-plan.md) regarding App Service Plans and compute resources
+        * This will become more relevant as your project grows in scope

     <a href="./images/2-2-Azure-Web-App-Pricing-Details.png">
         <img src="./images/2-2-Azure-Web-App-Pricing-Details.png">